bingyuyap/cs301-project/README.md

 **Docker**: After running `docker build` from the root directory, you can run a container of the docker image, specifying individual environment variables with the `-e` flag or in an file with`--env-file`

+### Upload to ECR
+On any successful push or merge request to the main branch, a github action will be triggered, which automatically builds an updated container image and pushes it to ECR.
+Some secret variables must first be specified in **Settings** -> **Secrets**